Growing up, never imagined that village boy like me would occupy highest post in nation: Kovind | Politics

 This is the first time the president is visiting his village after taking over his present assignment.
 Though he desired to visit the place earlier, plans could not materialise because of the pandemic, an official statement had earlier said.

 ''I had never imagined, even in my dreams, that an ordinary village boy like me would have the honour of occupying the highest post in the country.
-But, our democratic system made this possible,'' Kovind said.
+Our democratic system made this possible,'' Kovind said.

 ''Wherever I have reached today, the credit goes to the soil of this village, this region, and to your love and blessings,'' he said.